lilyhoratio/mastermind/README.md

 ## Features

-### Use-cases
+### Edge-cases

 - [x] Prevent user from inputting non-integers
 - [] Prevent user from inputting more than 4 digits
-- [x] Prevent user from inputting numbers in form after guessing correct combination
+- [x] Prevent user from accessing input form after guessing correct combination
-- [x] Prevent user from inputting numbers in form after 10 tries
+- [x] Prevent user from accessing input form after 10 tries

+### Misc

 - [] Conditional rendering of "Game Over" modals (won game vs. lost game)
 - [] Save user's first name in localStorage - use as terminal prompt or modal message

-### Guess History & Feedback

 - [] computer gives count of locations matched
 - [] computer gives correct count of digits matched
+- [] unit tests

 V2.
 Future builds

-## Stretch

 ## Misc

-// Note: Integer combination is currently stored as a string
-// Future implementation of game could convert the string into integer types in order to
-// give user hints on numbers (e.g. guess is higher/lower than integer)
+Note: Integer combination is currently stored as a string Future implementation of game could convert the string into integer types in order to give user hints on numbers (e.g. guess is higher/lower than integer)

+## Built Using

+- React
+- SASS
+- Axios
+- Random.org API for random numbers